[Video] Reviewing Imam Ali (AS) Conference 2022

-SHAFAQNA- On the occasion of birthday anniversary of Imam Ali (AS) and approaching the third Imam Ali (AS) Conference, Shafaqna is republishing the video series of the second annual Imam Ali Conference entitled as “Imam Ali (AS) and human values” which was held last year on February 19 and 20, 2022.
+SHAFAQNA- On the occasion of birthday anniversary of Imam Ali (AS) and approaching the third Imam Ali (AS) Conference, Shafaqna is republishing the video series of the second annual Imam Ali Conference entitled as “Imam Ali (AS) and human values” which was held last year on 16th April 2022.

 Imam Ali (AS) Conference is an annual virtual event founded by Seyyed M Jawad Qazwini, which brings together top religious speakers and Shia organizations around the world.
 The third Imam Ali (AS) Conference will be taking place virtually on February 18 and 19, 2023.